-On April 1, 2021, the Town sent Sussex County an electronic copy of the draft PLAN GEORGETOWN for their review and comment.
-The PLUS Review (see PLUS REVIEW on page 1-7) includes the County's comments (see APPENDIX AE-PUBLIC COMMENTS for a copy of the email transmittal as well as the PLUS Review comments).
+On March 31, 2021, the Town sent Sussex County an electronic copy of the draft PLAN GEORGETOWN for review and comment.
+The County's comments were minor in nature (see APPENDIX AE-PUBLIC COMMENTS for a copy of the email transmittal as well as the response comments).